Visiting Student Program

-Application and Admission
+Visiting Student Program Application and Admission

-Students currently enrolled in a BA or MA program at another college or university who have completed Higher Secondary School (through grade 12) with a minimum score of second division/45 percent are eligible to apply for the program at the admissions section of this website.
+Students currently enrolled in a BA or MA program at another college or university who have completed at least their first year of studies are eligible to apply for the program at the admissions section of this website.

 English Language Proficiency